Twig6943/FrostyToolsuiteBFNLinux/Guide.md

-# This guide already assumes you have werz's [downgrade patch](https://github.com/Twig6943/BFN_PreEAAC_Patch/releases) for bfn ❗❗❗
+# This guide already assumes you have [the downgrade patch](https://github.com/Twig6943/BFN_PreEAAC_Patch/releases) for bfn ❗❗❗

 # Steam users